Is Tetuán dangerous? Adventures in Madrid’s “Barrio Latino”

 I thank her, drink my coffee, and sally forth again.
 “I should have asked her about drugs,” I think.
 “But then again, you never know who’s listening…”

 The next thing on Jerónima Llorente is a “light saber combat school”.
-As the words process in my brain I break out in a laugh.
+As my brain processes the words process in Spanish I break out in a laugh.
 Light saber combat school?
 Really?

 Nothing more gangsta, I suppose, than light saber combat.
 Nothing spells danger like Star Wars nerds.
 (What’s my dawg R2D2 up to these days, anyway?
 Heard he got capped.)